-Top candidates to become new Prime Minister now Liz Truss has quit
+Top candidates to become new prime minister now Liz Truss has quit

 Who could replace Liz Truss as prime minister if she is ousted?

-After less than two months in the job, Liz Truss has quit as Prime Minister.
+After less than two months in the job, Liz Truss has resigned as prime minister.

-It comes after weeks of chaos in Downing Street as Boris Johnson’s replacement announced U-turn after U-turn and failed to get control of her own party.
+It comes after weeks of chaos in Downing Street as Boris Johnson’s successor announced U-turn after U-turn and failed to get control of her own party.

-She is set to become the shortest-serving Prime Minister in history after she battled an open revolt from Conservatives demanding her departure.
+She is the shortest-serving prime minister in history after she battled an open revolt from Conservatives demanding her departure.

-Three months after Boris Johnson resigned, another Tory leadership is due to take place to pick her replacement.
+Three months after Mr Johnson resigned, another Tory leadership is due to take place to pick her replacement.

 The Independent sets out the most likely contenders to be the PM as the Conservatives try and find someone to pull the party together.